 “Yes, I left you a message last night, with all the details.”

 “I forgot to check my tablet.
 The excitement and all,” he said.

 “Marcus, it’s me.
 I don’t have a lot of time.
 What you need to know, is that I am boarding a shuttle.
 I am going to space Marcus.
 I am part of the First Expedition Crossing.”
 Emily jumped next to him.
-His stomach turned, there was more wrong with this scene than right, but his friends didn’t need to know.
-“Marcus I couldn’t have done it without you.
-You believed in me when I was out, taught me how to believe in myself.
-I can’t talk about why I missed your call last night, but I made it through last night because of you.
-I love you Marcus.”
+His stomach turned.
+There was more wrong with this scene than right, but his friends didn’t need to know.

-Thirty minutes later later, Ryan Jameson boarded the Santa Maria.
+Thirty minutes later, Ryan Jameson boarded the Santa Maria.